 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums received on debt issuance are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
+Premiums received on debt issuance are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt issuances are reported as debt service expenditures.

 In the government-wide financial statements, prepaid bond insurance costs and bond refunding costs from the G.O.
 Limited Tax Refunding Series 2016 Bonds are being amortized over the term of the bonds using the straight-line method.
 The bond premium is being amortized over the term of the bonds using the interest method.
-At December 31, 2020, the accumulated amortization of the bond insurance costs, the bond premium and the bond refunding costs were \$7,020, \$207,435 and \$62,694, respectively.
+At December 31, 2021, the accumulated amortization of the bond insurance costs, the bond premium and the bond refunding costs were \$8,580, \$250,040 and \$76,626, respectively.